raul-ortega/u360gts/wiki/hardware-list-of-components.md

 # List of Components

+This list of components is suitable for the [u360gts official 3d printted frame](https://github.com/raul-ortega/u360gts/blob/master/wiki/hardware-frame.md).
+Other alternatives to this list are possible, please contact the community of users to get mor information.

 ## Mandatory parts:

 - CONTROLLER: Naze32 (rev5 acro if used with external magnetometer), Naze32 rev5 full, or Flip32 10dof